d-isasterhub/IDP-simulated-user-exp/user-study/gpt4-responses/v2_interview/README.md

 3. Similarly, one can choose to simulate the agreement questions with the `agreement` option.
 There are multiple additional options for this:
 - `--questions`: which of the agreement questions to simulate (by default: questions 2, 3, 4, 5, 6)
-- `--example`: which question to show the LLM as an example (by default: the first one) To set whether to include the number of questions that the user answered correctly in the prompt, use either `--with_accuracy` or `--without_accuracy`.
-If neither option is given, simulations will be run with accuracy.
+- `--example`: which question to show the LLM as an example (by default: the first one)
+- `--with_accuracy` or `--without_accuracy`: to set whether to include the number of questions that the user answered correctly in the prompt (by default: with accuracy)
-Additionally, the average human score for the agreement questions can be included with the '--with_average' option.
+- `--with_average`: to include the average human score for the agreement questions as profiling

 Example:
 ```